 New Zealand’s only constitutional referendum held directly under the provisions of the Electoral Act 1956 – and therefore binding – took place in November 1993.
 It asked voters whether they wanted to replace the first-past-the-post voting system with the mixed-member proportional (MMP) voting system.
 A majority of electors (54%) said they did.
 The referendum was held in conjunction with the general election, and 85% of registered voters participated.

 The result had important constitutional consequences.
 The Electoral Act 1993 replaced the Electoral Act 1956 as the legislative basis of New Zealand’s voting system.
 The number of MPs increased from 99 to 120.
 The voting system became proportional (parties’ shares of seats in Parliament reflected their share of the nation-wide vote).
 Every subsequent administration has been a coalition government.

 In 1992 the National government introduced the Citizens Initiated Referenda Bill to Parliament.
 The bill was passed the following year, with the Citizens Initiated Referenda Act 1993 becoming operational in early 1994.

 The act permits citizens-initiated referendums (CIR) to be held on questions that receive, via signed petitions, the support of at least 10% of registered electors in a 12-month period.
 This is a very high hurdle.
 More than 3.5 million people were enrolled to vote in 2017, requiring a CIR during the subsequent term of Parliament to gain the signed support of more than 350,000 people.
 What is more, by law the organisers of a CIR petition can spend no more than $50,000 promoting their petition and gathering signatures.

-From 1994 until 2013 only five questions received enough support to trigger a citizens-initiated referendum.
+By 2013 only five questions had received enough support to trigger a citizens-initiated referendum.
 All were about highly emotive, populist topics: